Nationals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has recorded 46 hits with seven doubles, seven home runs and 24 walks.
-He has driven in 18 runs with four stolen bases.
+- Xander Bogaerts has 46 hits with seven doubles, seven home runs, 24 walks and 18 RBI.
+He's also stolen four bases.

 Bogaerts Recent Games